 The best time to buy is either nearly new (but sell at two and a half years) or at 3 years old when the first MOT is due year.

-Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Volvo S40 you would aim to buy a 4 year old and sell it before it is 6 years old.
+Used Car Expert recommends that you try to buy after a big drop in depreciation and before the next one, so with the current Volvo S40 you would aim to buy a 6 year old and you can keep it for some time before needing to worry about a big drop in value.

 Diesel Volvo S40 cars lose most over the first year (from new to 1 year old), so that is the best ‘nearly new’ buy in terms of car for money.